AntoineMeheut/Rokc-Mk3/README.md

 * Connect my MacBook to this cluster to manage and monitor it
 * Install Openshift with [Ansible](https://www.ansible.com/)
 * Deploy applications on this cluster
-* Start studying security, the famous Sec of DevSecOps
 * Being able to move this cluster, use it for demos and therefore : all works in environments where WiFi and network are not accessible to the cluster
 * Share my knowledge and recipes acquired